arachnist/xmpp-rs/xso/src/from_xml_doc.md

 All key-value pairs interpreted by these derive macros must be wrapped in a `#[xml( ... )]` *meta*.

+The values associated with the keys may be of different types, defined as
+such:

+- *path*: A Rust path, like `some_crate::foo::Bar`.
+Note that `foo` on its own is also a path.
+- *string literal*: A string literal, like `"hello world!"`.
+- flag: Has no value.
+The key's mere presence has relevance and it must not be followed by a `=` sign.

 ### Struct meta

 The following keys are defined on structs: